Happy Birthday David Packard: The Man With Manifold Talents

 10. On November 2, 2015, Hewlett-Packard split its PC and Printers business from the enterprise products and services business, resulting in two publicly traded companies – HP Inc. and Hewlett Packard Enterprise.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators, or renewed leaders who moved the industry with their exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little-known, but interesting, part of his life.
-You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.
+You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, and Sergey Brin by following this link or subscribing to your daily newsletter.

 To make it more exciting, we suggest you make use of the comment section if you are among the ones celebrating their birthday with today’s featured personality.